It’s an oldie but a goodie: several years ago, a software developer outsourced his entire job to China way back in 2013.

 But that approach rarely turns into a productive project.
 Instead, consider taking your time to walk through each of the below steps to turn gig work into a true freelance partnership.

 Choose the right platform

 There’s no shortage of online freelance platforms where you can find online jobs to explore.
-But that’s not necessarily a good thing for employers looking for high qualified freelancers.
+But that’s not necessarily a good thing for employers looking for high qualified marketing freelancers.
 You don’t need more options.
 You need better options.

 You have 3 options for finding freelancers online.
 I think you know which I’ll recommend.